 The ASC complies with the Guidelines published by the Office of the Australian Information Commissioner in relation to complaints management.

-The Australian Sports Commission (ASC) is committed to protecting online privacy in accordance with Guidelines for Federal and ACT Government World Wide Websites issued by the Privacy Commissioner.
+The ASC is committed to protecting online privacy in accordance with Guidelines for Federal and ACT Government World Wide Websites issued by the Privacy Commissioner.

 The ASC records visits to this website and logs the following information for statistical purposes: